19hours/sg-statutes/Acts/Income Tax Act.md

 (ii) is the buyer under a contract for the construction of a ship that, at that time, is intended to be registered or is provisionally registered under the Merchant Shipping Act,

-and the special purpose company does not at that time own any foreign ship, foreign dredger, foreign seismic ship or any foreign vessel used for offshore oil or gas activity.
+and the special purpose company does not at that time own any foreign ship.

 [29/2012]

+[Act 2 of 2016 wef 11/04/2016]

 (1CB) The income referred to in subsection (1CA) does not include —